Below you will find the FAQs and troubleshooting for the Bookmarklet.

 - Can I incorporate Altmetric data in my own app?

-What does it mean if the bookmarklet doesn't support a journal?
+What does it mean if the bookmarklet doesn't support a journal or no results are returned when clicking the bookmarklet

-You'll see this message if the bookmarklet isn't able to automatically extract a DOI from somewhere on the page.
+You'll see this if the bookmarklet isn't able to automatically extract a DOI from somewhere on the page or it isn't a tracked research output

-The bookmarklet looks for DOIs in the machine readable metadata of the web page you're on, but when that fails you can override it manually.
+The bookmarklet looks for DOIs in the machine readable metadata of the web page you're on, but when that fails you can override it manually if the output page has a visible DOI.

 Simply reload the page, highlight the DOI on the page (as if you were going to copy & paste it) then hit the Altmetric It bookmarklet again.
 The bookmarklet will then pull up details of the highlighted DOI instead of giving you an error.